BLOGS

 Carmel’s comment was one of the turning points in my life.
 I felt that I might just be able to publish in the general market like children’s authors Ivan Southall and Colin Thiele, whom I greatly admired.
 This might also mean that I could keep my job at the Institute and possibly even earn a few dollars at the same time.
 The future for me and my ids had brightened.

 It was all I needed.
 Just someone to tell me that I could do it.
 I don’t know whether I would have gone on to submit stories to publishers if it wasn’t for those few words.
 When I returned home with the story, I noticed that Carmel had scribbled a few pleasant comments in the margins.
-But there was also a negative one:
+But there was also a negative one: You can’t say this.

 I read the offending paragraph.
 I couldn’t see anything wrong with it.
 I looked for split infinitives, or changes in tense, or ambiguous prose.
 Nothing.
 I was too embarrassed to ask Carmel – I didn’t want to reveal that a supposed expert in reading education couldn’t even find a simple mistake.

 Many years later I learned that I was to be on a panel with Carmel at the Brisbane Writers Festival.
 By this time, I had more confidence and was perhaps a little more worldly-wise.
-I thought,
+I thought, I’m going to ask her what was wrong with that paragraph.
+I dug it out of my archives and to my great embarrassment immediately saw the problematic sentence:

 The car jerked off.